Geometric QCD II: The Confining Twistor String and Meson Spectrum: Momentum loops and continuum limit

 These disadvantages are compensated by the universality of the Renormalization Group (RG) flow.
 It is well-established (though unproven) that asymptotically free theories reach a universal fixed point at large scales, regardless of the specific microscopic regularization, provided the symmetries are restored in the infrared.
 This universality allows for various microscopic definitions of QCD, provided they land in the correct phase (the basin of attraction of the asymptotically free fixed point).

-History offers cautionary tales.
-The large-$N$ reduced Eguchi-Kawai model, for example, encountered unphysical fixed points.
+Previous lattice approaches illustrate the sensitivity of this limit.
+The large-N reduced Eguchi-Kawai model, for example, encountered unphysical fixed points.
 Similarly, the original Induced QCD proposal \cite{Kazakov:1992}—which attempted to induce gauge dynamics via heavy free fermions with vanishing color currents on a lattice—failed because the theory collapsed into the wrong phase rather than asymptotically free QCD.
 Our Elfin theory is a variation on this theme: heavy free fermions inducing QCD.
 However, the critical distinction is that our fermions live on a \emph{rigid minimal surface} rather than a four-dimensional lattice.
 This geometric constraint keeps the theory non-trivial in the local limit, making it a viable regulator for Planar QCD.

 A central question arises regarding the \emph{renormalization} of the Wilson loop itself.
 Standard perturbation theory dictates that $W[C]$ requires multiplicative renormalization to remove divergences associated with cusps and self-intersections.
-Are we obliged to redefine the loop equation to make the coordinate-space Wilson loop finite in the local limit?
+However, redefining the loop equation solely to render the coordinate-space Wilson loop finite in the local limit obscures the underlying dynamics.

-We argue that this is a misguided requirement that obscures the underlying dynamics.
 Physical renormalizability demands only the existence of a universal mass scale $\Lambda_{QCD}$ and the finiteness of \emph{observable scattering amplitudes}.
 The Wilson loop $W[C]$ is an intermediate, off-shell quantity.
 Physical observables involve path integrals over quark trajectories, which are governed by a Brownian measure.
 A Brownian trajectory is nowhere differentiable; it consists of an infinite density of cusps.
 Attempting to renormalize the Wilson loop for a smooth contour $C$ is physically artificial because the dominant contributions to the path integral come from fractal paths where the concept of a "cusp angle" is ill-defined.

 Therefore, instead of forcing the non-renormalizable coordinate Wilson loop to be finite, we adopt a radically different strategy: \begin{enumerate} \item We keep the theory regularized at the level of the Wilson loop $W[C]$ by the finite Elf mass $m$ (which acts as the UV cutoff). \item We perform the summation over quark paths to construct the momentum loop amplitude $W[P]$. \item Only \emph{after} transitioning to Momentum Loop Space do we take the local limit ($m \to \infty$). \end{enumerate} As demonstrated in this paper, the transition to momentum space integrates out the geometric singularities.
 The momentum amplitude $W[P]$ remains finite and satisfies an algebraic-differential equation.
 By taking the bare coupling to zero as $m \to \infty$ in accordance with the RG beta function, we recover the finite, universal observables of Planar QCD without ever needing to define a "renormalized" Wilson loop in coordinate space.